Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 The earthly kingdom of heaven (or kingdom of God) was prophesied in Daniel 2.
 The Rock, not made by human hands, strikes the feet of the statue and the whole statue crumbles.
 Then the Rock expands into a mountain that covers the whole earth.
 This is recognized even by Preterists as being the kingdom of Christ Jesus, who is the Rock that becomes a mountain and covers the earth.
 Mountains can be symbolic of kingdoms.
 Preterists agree with this interpretation.
 But Preterists view the kingdom as being entirely spiritual and “not of this world.”

 Preterists would say that the spiritual kingdom of heaven began to expand around the world as the Roman Empire fell.
 Constantine converted Rome to Christianity.
 Today, the Roman Empire is gone and it will not be revived.
-So this is reasonable interpretation of the statue so long as the legs of iron are Rome.
-Look at the cover of this book, especially at the right foot.
+So, this is reasonable interpretation of the statue so long as the legs of iron are Rome.
+Look at the cover of my book titled, “Daniel and Revelation,” especially at the right foot.
 You might want to consider the Achilles' heel of Preterism as hidden on the back side this foot.
-As long as the legs of iron are interpreted as Rome, the Preterist interpretation holds some merit.
+If the legs of iron are interpreted as Rome, the preterist interpretation holds some merit.
 The kingdom begins to fill the earth as Rome dwindles away.
-But as soon as one realizes that the legs of iron is really the Islamic Caliphate, the whole Preterist view crumbles along with the rest of the statue.
+But as soon as one realizes that the legs of iron is really the Islamic Caliphate, the whole preterist view crumbles along with the rest of the statue.
 The future and literal kingdom of heaven that expands throughout the world does not happen until after Islam is destroyed.